The cost of shipping to Italy is 6€, free above 39€.

 The Bronte Pistachio: An Italian Excellence

-Although Italy accounts for only a small part of the world's pistachio production, the pistachio of Bronte is considered a true excellence.
-This fruit, cultivated in a unique area on the slopes of Mount Etna, has organoleptic characteristics that clearly distinguish it from other varieties.
+Although Italy accounts for only a small part of the world's pistachio production, the Bronte pistachio is considered a true excellence.
+This fruit, grown in a unique area on the slopes of Mount Etna, has organoleptic characteristics that clearly distinguish it from other varieties.

 Characteristics of the Bronte Pistachio

-The pistachio di Bronte is prized for its deep green colour, sweet and aromatic flavour and delicate texture.
+The Bronte pistachio is prized for its intense green colour, sweet and aromatic flavour and delicate texture.
 These characteristics are mainly due to the microclimate of the region and the composition of the volcanic soil, which is particularly rich in minerals.
-The pistachio di Bronte is also smaller than other varieties, but its flavour is more concentrated and complex.
+The Bronte pistachio is also smaller than other varieties, but its flavour is more concentrated and complex.

 A Protected Product

-The pistachio di Bronte has been awarded the Protected Designation of Origin (PDO), a recognition that guarantees the authenticity and quality of the product.
-This mark protects the pistachio of Bronte from imitations and counterfeits, ensuring that only the pistachio grown in this region can be marketed under the name 'Pistacchio Verde di Bronte DOP'.
+The Bronte pistachio has been awarded the protected designation of origin (PDO), a recognition that guarantees the authenticity and quality of the product.
+This mark protects the Bronte pistachio from imitations and counterfeits, ensuring that only pistachios grown in this region can be marketed under the name 'Pistacchio Verde di Bronte DOP'.

 The Role of Pistachio in Sicilian Cuisine

-The pistachio di Bronte is a very versatile ingredient, used in a wide range of sweet and savoury recipes in Sicilian cuisine.
-Among the most famous desserts are torrone al pistachiothe Sicilian cassata with pistachios, and the ice cream with pistachioa true symbol of the Sicilian confectionery tradition.
+The Bronte pistachio is a very versatile ingredient, used in a wide range of sweet and savoury recipes in Sicilian cuisine.
+Among the most famous desserts are pistachio nougat, Sicilian cassata with pistachios, and pistachio ice cream, a true symbol of the Sicilian confectionery tradition.

-In the salty sphere, the pistachio is often used to enrich pasta dishes such as pasta al pistachio pestoor to add a touch of elegance to meat and fish dishes.
-The cream of pistachio is another delicacy that can be spread on bread or used as an ingredient in fine desserts.
+In the savoury sphere, pistachios are often used to enrich pasta dishes such as pasta with pistachio pesto, or to add a touch of elegance to meat and fish dishes.
+Pistachio cream is another delicacy that can be spread on bread or used as an ingredient in fine desserts.

 Conclusion

-Today, the pistachio di Bronte is known and appreciated worldwide for its unique characteristics, and is used in a wide range of culinary preparations that enhance its flavour and beneficial properties.
-Due to its nutritional richness and health benefits, the pistachio continues to be a precious food, capable of enriching not only the table, but also the culture and history of the peoples who cultivate it.
+Today, the Bronte pistachio is known and appreciated worldwide for its unique characteristics, and is used in a wide range of culinary preparations that enhance its flavour and beneficial properties.
+Thanks to its nutritional richness and health benefits, the pistachio continues to be a precious food, able to enrich not only the table, but also the culture and history of the people who cultivate it.

 The history of the pistachio is a journey that spans millennia and continents, a journey that continues to this day, enriched by new discoveries and a growing awareness of its value.
-Whether enjoyed on its own, in a spreadable cream or as an ingredient in refined dishes, the pistachio remains a fruit of timeless charm, capable of uniting past and present in one delicious morsel.
+Whether enjoyed on its own, in a spreadable cream or as an ingredient in refined dishes, the pistachio remains a fruit of timeless appeal, capable of uniting past and present in a single, delicious morsel.